 4. Solar Renewable Energy Credits (SRECs)

-Homeowners are free to sell these credits to utility companies in an open market.
+But how do you benefit from the credits?
+Homeowners can sell these credits to utility companies in an open market.
 How much the credit goes for is determined by prevailing market conditions (supply and demand).

-One thing you should, however, the note is that SRECs should be reported to the IRS.
+One thing you should, however, note is that SRECs should be reported to the IRS.
 They are part of the property owner’s income for that year.

 Here are some states with active SRECs: